OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-shapes.md

 ---
 title: Work with shapes using the Excel JavaScript API
-description: 'Learn how Excel defines shapes as any object that sits on the drawing layer of Excel.' ms.date: 02/17/2022 ms.localizationpriority: medium
+description: Learn how Excel defines shapes as any object that sits on the drawing layer of Excel. ms.date: 02/17/2022 ms.localizationpriority: medium
 ---